-That the Committee considers its response to the matters raised by Grant Thornton in their Audit Findings Report 2018/19 and notes the Statement of Accounts for the Pension Fund for the financial year ended 31 March 2019.
+That the Committee notes the matters raised by Grant Thornton in their Audit Findings Report 2018/19 and notes the Statement of Accounts for the Pension Fund for the financial year ended 31 March 2019.

 Resource implications

 1 There are none arising directly from this report.